romagnanilab/bih-cubi/README.md

 ```

 c.
 Then, you can simply type `ssh bihcluster``
 Enter the password you set during **step 2** and connect into the login node.
-Proceed directly to the instructions in [03_work_environment](https://github.com/romagnanilab/bih-cubi/tree/main/03_work_environment)
+Proceed directly to the instructions in [Setting up your work environment](https://github.com/romagnanilab/bih-cubi/tree/main#setting-up-your-work-environment)

 </details>